 Much Wenlock & Cressage Medical Practice is committed to providing a safe, comfortable environment where patients and staff can be confident that best practice is being followed at all times and the safety of everyone is of paramount importance.

-The Chaperone Policy is clearly advertised through patient information leaflets and can be read at the practice upon request.
+The Chaperone Policy is advertised through patient information leaflets and can be read at the practice upon request.
 A poster is also displayed in the two waiting areas.

 All patients are entitled to have a chaperone present for any consultation, examination or procedure where they consider one is required.
 The chaperone may be a family member or friend, but on occasions a formal chaperone may be preferred.